AlxHnr/chicken-builder/README.md

 # Chicken Bundle

 This bundle contains various syntactical extensions and a small build system for CHICKEN Scheme.
-It is very lightweight and it was intended to be distributed with your project to avoid additional dependencies.
+It is very lightweight and was intended to be distributed with your project to avoid additional dependencies.

 ## Usage